 nine years of age, your stove is about due for another converter replacement (and the concurrent expense).

 The bottom line is, after ten years or so of satisfactory operation you will have paid an extra $800.00 or more to heat your home with your catalytic

 stove as compared to the equally satisfied owners of similar clean-burning but non-catalytic models.

-Letter #3A: Eric again, still satisfied
+Eric again, still satisfied

 Q: Good points and a good argument, & thanks for writing back.
 Please recognize--and perhaps I was unclear in my hastily written letter--I'm NOT

 arguing that catalytics are automatically better, but that they as a whole class are not inferior or bad, w/ all owners having terrible experiences, as